A Glimpse into the Unwritten Rules of Texting

 MOM: Ya

-This seems like a fairly straightforward conversation, unless you are the teenager on the other end who is acutely sensitive to the timing of the response, the spelling of the word “Ok,” the inclusion of a period, the short answers, and the lack of nonverbal cues.
+This seems like a fairly straightforward conversation, unless you are the teenager on the other end who is acutely sensitive to the timing of the response, the spelling of the word “Ok,” including a period, the short answers, and the lack of nonverbal cues.
 The conversation continues:

 SON: Are you mad?